The World's Largest Modern & Contemporary Prints & Editions Platform

 Interminable Net #4 by Yayoi KusamaImage © Sotheby's / Interminable Net #4 © Yayoi Kusama 1959

-Created during Kusama’s time in New York, Interminable Net #4 belongs to a body of work known as the Infinity Net paintings.
-Kusama attributes the inspiration for these artworks to a view she once had from an aeroplane window, where she ‘saw ever expanding nets on the ocean’.
-Indeed the layered, painterly effect created across the surface of this canvas is evocative of ripples across water.
-Interminable Net No.4 sold for HK$62,433,000 (£6,056,250) at Sotheby's Hong Kong in April 2019, among the highest values ever achieved for a Kusama artwork on the secondary market.
+Created during Kusama’s time in New York, Interminable Net #4 (1959) is part of her renowned Infinity Net series.
+Kusama drew inspiration for these works from a view she once had from an airplane window, where she “saw ever-expanding nets on the ocean.”
+The layered, painterly effect on the canvas evokes the sensation of ripples across water.
+Interminable Net #4 sold for £6 million at Sotheby’s Hong Kong in April 2019, marking one of the highest prices ever achieved for a Kusama artwork on the secondary market.

 £6.0M for Flowers